ketilmo/balena-ogn/README.md

 </tr>
 </table>

-Please [let us know](https://github.com/ketilmo/balena-ogn/discussions/new) if you are successfully running balena-ogn on a hardware platform not listed here!
+Please [let us know](https://github.com/ketilmo/balena-ogn/discussions/new) if you are successfully running **balena-ogn** on a hardware platform not listed here!

 # Credits

 The balena-ogn project was created and is maintained by [Ketil Moland Olsen](https://github.com/ketilmo/).
 It is based on the splendid [ogn-pi34](https://github.com/VirusPilot/ogn-pi34) repository maintained by the one and only [VirusPilot](https://github.com/VirusPilot).
-Thank you kindly for your great work!
-A big kudos also goes to the team behind Open Glider Network for making it all possible.
+Thank you kindly for your excellent work!
+A big kudo goes to the team behind Open Glider Network for making it all possible.

 Software packages downloaded, installed, and configured by the balena-ogn script are disclosed in [CREDITS.md](https://github.com/ketilmo/balena-ads-b/blob/master/CREDITS.md).